powerchordlabs/forte-api/README.md

 #### Organizations
 ##### api.organizations.getAll(filter): [object]
 Returns all organizations matching the `filter` option(s).

+* `filter: object`
+A json filter object that is used to filter results from the api.

 ```js
 api.organizations.getAll({status: 'active'}) // return all active items